mapbox/node-pre-gyp/README.md

     SET CM=%APPVEYOR_REPO_COMMIT_MESSAGE%
     if not "%CM%" == "%CM:[publish binary]=%" node-pre-gyp --msvs_version=2013 publish

 If your commit message contains special characters (e.g. `&`) this method might fail.
-An alternative is to use PowerShell, which gives you additional possibilites, like ignoring case by using `ToLower()`:
+An alternative is to use PowerShell, which gives you additional possibilities, like ignoring case by using `ToLower()`:

     ps: if($env:APPVEYOR_REPO_COMMIT_MESSAGE.ToLower().Contains('[publish binary]')) { node-pre-gyp --msvs_version=2013 publish }